HeZHANG0/Personal_website/_posts/2020-05-06-Twitter-hateful-user-identification.md

 ![ROC_NN]({{ site.url }}{{ site.baseurl }}/assets/twitter/ROC_NN.png)

-## Graph deep learning: build models onfeatures and the network graph
+## Graph deep learning: build models on features and the network graph
 Making use of the newly established Graph Convolutional Network models, I further built three models: GraphSAGE, GCN, and GAT.
 These models directly learn from the network graph as well as the node (user) features.
 Unlike the logistic regression training, I didn't feed hand-crafted graph features to these models.
 I also decrease the user and tweet features in these models, to test their capabilities to learn directly from the graph.

 The GraphSAGE model, which is the state-of-the-art model, performs the best.
 The model structure is shown below.
 It achieves a testing accuracy of 0.855, AUC of 0.936, precision of 0.419, recall of 0.897, and F1 of 0.571.
 The high recall of the model stands out, which is a key metric for imbalanced-data scenarios.